BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/README.md

    echo ts run >> ~/.zprofile
    ```
    This is recommended as the most pragmatic solution.
 Alternatively, you can also use launchd.
-6. Restart the terminal and you are ready to use TraceSentry.
+6. Restart the terminal.
+If you followed step 5, the daemon will start automatically.
+You are now ready to use TraceSentry.

 ## Usage